wpmarble/homeowners/README.md

 git clone https://github.com/wpmarble/homeowners.git
 ```

-You can also find the data and code on the _JOP_ Dataverse: [insert link]
+You can also find the data and code on the _JOP_ Dataverse: https://dataverse.harvard.edu/dataverse/jop

 # Code directory